benhill-401-advanced-javascript/reading-notes/401-js/class-18.md

 - a binary _search_ tree is a binary tree that also abides by the following rules:
   - Each node can have at most one "left" child and one "right" child.
   - A node's "left descendants can only contain values that are less than the node itself.
 Likewise, a node's "right" descendants can only contain values that are greater than the node itself.
+  - Because of the unique structure of a binary search tree, we can search for any value within it very quickly

+_The algorithm for searching with a binary search tre is as follows:_

+1. Designate a node to be the "current node."
+At the beginning of the algorithm, the root node is the first "current node."
+2. Inspect the value at the current node.
+3. If We've found the value we're looking for, great!
+4. If the value we're looking for _is less_ than the current node, _search for it in its left subtree_
+5. If the value we're looking for _is greater_ than the current node, _search for it in its right subtree_
+6. Repeat steps 1-5 until we find the value we're searching for, or until we hit the bottom of the tree, in which case our value must not be in the tree.

 #### Common Terminology